ThorbenF/DeepLNE/README.md

 - All scripts to produce the figures of main text and SI.
 - All analysis scripts needed to reproduce results published in this study.

-COLVAR and MD trajectories for the systems studied are available at https://zenodo.org/record/... and should be placed in the 'raw_data' directory for successful execution of the jupyter notebooks provided.
+COLVAR and MD trajectories for the systems studied are available at https://zenodo.org/record/... and should be replaced with the 'raw_data' directory for successful execution of the jupyter notebooks provided.